You’ve decided to start learning the saxophone…

 What’s the Difference?

-Soprano sax -is the baby of the family.
-It has a higher sound because it’s smaller.
+Soprano sax -is the baby of the saxophone family.
+The soprano saxophone has a higher sound because it’s smaller.
 But, while it looks easy to handle, it’s also really tricky to play!

 Baritone sax is the big daddy!
-It sounds super-cool (think Lisa Simpson or Leo P) but it’s also heavy and needs a lot of air. -not great for a beginner.
+It sounds super-cool (think Lisa Simpson or Leo P) but it’s also heavy and needs a lot of air and not great for a complete beginner.

-Alto sax is a great choice when you’re starting out.
+Alto sax is a good option for a beginner saxophone.The alto saxophone is a great choice when you’re starting out.
 It’s compact and easy to handle, so perfect for younger players.
+Playing alto is a bit easier because everything is a little bit closer together.
+It’s also easier to hold.

 And don’t forget – once you’ve got your skills together you can expand your alto and tenor saxophone collection!